edbennett/lava-ros-lectures/decks/data/slides.md

 ![Reusable](./images/reusable.svg) <!-- .element: width="200px" -->

 - R1.
-(Meta)data are richly described with a plurality of accurate and relevant attributes
+(Meta)data are richly described with a plurality of accurate and relevant attributes <!-- .element class="fragment" -->
   - R1.1.
-(Meta)data are released with a clear and accessible data usage license
+(Meta)data are released with a clear and accessible data usage license <!-- .element class="fragment" -->
   - R1.2.
-(Meta)data are associated with detailed provenance
+(Meta)data are associated with detailed provenance <!-- .element class="fragment" -->
   - R1.3.
-(Meta)data meet domain-relevant community standards
+(Meta)data meet domain-relevant community standards <!-- .element class="fragment" -->

 Script:
 Last we don't share data just to be admired, but to be reused. [click] There are a number of different requirements to enable data to be reused.
 We've already discussed having full metadata&mdash;we can't easily reuse gauge configurations without knowing the physics parameters they represent, for example.
 Other, more specific requirements include [click] making sure that you specify a license for data&mdash;we discuss copyright in more detail in the video on open-access publications, but the short story is that unless you give explicit consent, nobody is actually allowed to do anything with the data you share (since this would require making a copy of the data to their machine, which requires being given permission).
 Appropriate licenses for data are the same Creative Commons licenses that are commonly used for publications. [click] Another aspect not to forget is the provenance of your data&mdash;when were the data made, by whom, what inputs were used, what processes or tools were used.
 We'll talk more about how to achieve this when we discuss reproducibility. [click] The data and metadata you publish should also meet standards relevant to the community.
 For example, we'll shortly discuss the International Lattice Data Grid, which defines standards for sharing gauge field configurations and their associated metadata.
 If you ignore these standards and publish in your own ad-hoc way, it becomes much harder for others to reuse your data using standard tooling, and interoperate them with others' data.